After the “Argos Redesign Debacle

 This means I’m a Libertarian Left-type person.
 Perusing the lib-left reading list, there was none other than No Logo by Naomi Klein at the top.
 Admittedly it was the only book there that I’d read, but – hey! – I dig George Monbiot and have The Age of Consent on my Amazon wishlist.
 I must do some more reading.
 Trouble is, I don’t have a long enough commute that it’s worth cracking open a book, on the whole.

-While I don’t think I have RSI per se, I do get shoulder and neck stiffness and pain more than occasionally.
-I probably don’t do myself any favours by working in IT and not taking a proper lunch break away from the computer.
+While I don’t think I have RSI(Repetitive Strain Injury) _per se_, I do get shoulder and neck stiffness and pain more than occasionally.
+I probably don’t do myself any favours by working in IT(Information Technology) and not taking a proper lunch break away from the computer.

 I am now being